Canada Research Chair in Cellular Systems and Synthetic Biology

 Evolution of cellular networks using synthetic biology

 Cellular systems are constantly perturbed by changes in their environment and by changes in their internal conditions.
 How cells respond to perturbations will determine their long-term success.
 We are particularly interested in how proteins accomplish their functions when mutations occur, how the mutations change the relationships among proteins and how these changes ultimately affect fitness.
 We are examining these questions using synthetic biology approaches to manipulate and engineer genomes in order to probe the effect of mutations on cellular signaling networks.
-We are for instance measuring the consequences of spurious interactions and how they relate to cellular performance.
 We also study the modification of entire proteins, binding domains and short linear motifs (SLiMs) by Deep Mutational Scanning and genome editing to find how and why certain changes affect fitness while others do not.
-Finally, we are studying how protein phase separation contributes to stress resistance and cell fate decision in fungal spores.

 Evolutionary systems biology of novelties